 Small handful of fresh herbs e.g. parsley/chives/basil, finely sliced or chopped

 1 cup of cheddar cheese, grated

 Sunflower, pumpkin seeds and extra cheese, to garnish

 1. Preheat the oven to 170 degrees celsius.
 Line a small loaf tin with baking paper.

-2. Using a dry tea towel squeeze out an excess moisture from carrots and zucchini.
+2. Using an old dry tea towel (you might get a little carrot juice on it!) squeeze out an excess moisture from carrots and zucchini.

-3. Into a large bowl add the brown onion, courgette, carrot, spinach/silverbeet, fresh herb and cheese.
-Mix well.
+3. Into a large bowl add the brown onion, courgette, carrot, spinach/silverbeet, fresh herb, salt and cheese.
+Gently mix with a spatula.

 4. Pour over the oil and mix well.

 5. Mix together the almond meal and eggs.
 Pour over veggie mixture and mix well.

 6. Pour mixture into loaf tin.
 Sprinkle top with extra cheese and seeds.